Chestnut v. Merrill

 The NRF helped support one of the plaintiff groups that challenged Texas’ congressional map in Abbott v.
 Perez, a case ultimately consolidated to also include challenges to Texas’s state legislative district maps.
 The NRF-supported plaintiffs achieved a favorable decision from the district court panel, which found that the state’s redrawing of its congressional map in 2011 and 2013 violated the Constitution and the Voting Rights Act (VRA) and was intentionally discriminatory.
 The Supreme Court reversed this decision, however, in part due to the district court’s own involvement in the map-drawing process in 2012.

 Because the legislature failed to pass a remedial map on its own, however, the court appointed a special master to assist and advise the court in preparing a new district map.
-The parties defending the map have appealed the district court’s ruling to the Supreme Court, but the district court’s remedial map-drawing process is continuing in parallel.
+In February 2019, after giving the parties an opportunity to respond to a proposal, the court ordered the state to implement Dr. Grofman’s final map.
+The parties defending the map appealed the district court’s ruling to the Supreme Court.
+On June 18, 2019, the Supreme Court held that the House of Delegates lacked standing.